shenzhou05/SRP-Chinese-Translation/Procedural-Sky.md

-Volume Component used to setup Procedural Sky
+Volume Component used to setup a Procedural Sky

 This sky is similar to the procedural sky provided with the built-in Unity Render Pipelines.